offbynull/learn/Bioinformatics/input/input.md

    See kd-mer.

- * `{bm} assembly` - The process of stitching together overlapping read_DNAs / read-pairs to construct the sequence of the original larger DNA that those read_DNAs / read-pairs came from.
+ * `{bm} assembly/(assembly|assemble)/i` - The process of stitching together overlapping read_DNAs / read-pairs to construct the sequence of the original larger DNA that those read_DNAs / read-pairs came from.

  * `{bm} hybrid alphabet/(hybrid alphabet|alternate alphabet|alternative alphabet)/i` - When representing a sequence that isn't fully conserved, it may be more appropriate to use an alphabet where each letter can represent more than 1 nucleotide.
 For example, the IUPAC nucleotide codes provides the following alphabet: